How do I know that my treatment is working?

 Unlike high blood pressure or diabetes, there are no instruments to measure your multiple sclerosis (MS) level.
-The doctor finds out how you’re doing by asking questions and possibly ordering an MRI.
+Your doctor finds out how you’re doing by asking questions and possibly ordering an MRI.

-“I ask a patient if they’ve had any new symptoms in the past year, if any symptoms have worsened, or is there anything they could do a year ago that they can’t do now,” says Dr. Saud Sadiq, Director at Tisch MS Center in New York City.
+“I ask a patient if they’ve had any new symptoms in the past year, if any symptoms have worsened, or is there anything they could do a year ago that they can’t do now,” says Dr. Saud Sadiq, director and chief research scientist at Tisch MS Research Center in New York City.
 “If the doctor sees no change in your mental status or muscle strength, he may also order an MRI, which will tell him whether there are new lesions on the brain or spinal cord, or evidence of disease progression.
 If there’s nothing new in your symptoms, examination, or MRI, then the treatment is working.”

 If you’re obviously not doing well, of course, alternative treatment options need to be explored.

 “But even patients who are doing well might need more aggressive treatment,” says Dr. Karen Blitz of Holy Name Medical Center.

 “If the MRI is active, the patient should be treated more aggressively, no matter how they feel,” she says.
 “Just like cancer, which is treated aggressively to prevent it from spreading, MS can be a very bad disease and aggressive treatment prevents further deterioration.
 Often patients are told they have a mild form of the disease and they can watch and wait; but the earlier MS is treated, the better patients do.”